JacieWDI/WDI_PROJECT_4/README.md

 ## Challenges

-- Embedded referencing in React with User as second model/resource
+- Embedded referencing in React with User as second model/resource.
--
+- Additional GoogleMap API features.
+From user experience perspective, showing and hiding markers when altering the radius slider.

 ## Wins